 We include shipping and handling fees billed to customers in net sales.
-Shipping and handling costs associated with in-bound freight are recorded in cost of sales.
+Shipping and handling costs associated with in-bound freight or amounts billed to customers are recorded in cost of sales.
 Other shipping and handling costs are included in selling, general and administrative expenses.
-Shipping and handling fees and costs totaled \$9.9 million, \$13.2 million and \$12.2 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+Shipping and handling fees and costs totaled \$11.8 million, \$9.9 million and \$13.2 million for the years ended December 31, 2021, 2020 and 2019, respectively.